 First Person Shooter

-- Many First-Person Shooter games have a unique melee weapon - often a random object that the protagonist uses like a club - which becomes iconic for the series, such as the crowbar from Half-Life
+- Many First-Person Shooter games, at least those before Quick Melee became popular, have a unique melee weapon - often a random object that the protagonist uses like a club - which becomes iconic for the series, such as the crowbar from Half-Life

 - Doom actually includes two melee weapons: plain old fists, and a powerful chainsaw.
 It also includes Berserk Packs which make your punches ten times stronger, enough to instantly gib smaller enemies.
 Doom 3 has a similar powerup for the fists, but in addition to killing enemies instantly, it also slowed down time and made you invincible.
 Of course, it was only available twice in the entire game, and it was accompanied by some rather disturbing screaming.

 - Doom 3 also adds the flashlight, which deals twice as much damage as the fists and actually lets you see what you're doing, but swings twice as slowly (and, in the PC version, has shorter range).
 Doom 3: Resurrection of Evil adds the Grabber, which can be used to grab barrels, crates, and even most enemy projectiles and fire them back at the sender, and in addition its Soul Cube analogue gives the same bonuses as the above-mentioned power-up from the base game, depending on how many of the Hunters you've killed.

 - Chex Quest, based on the Doom engine, has the "Boot Spoon", pictured above, which can do some Zorch damage to enemies when used.
 Being a game about cereal, it makes sense... kinda.

 - In Marathon, you have your fists (one per mouse button) to rely on.
 Interestingly, by giving yourself a running start, you can do increased damage and take out weaker enemies with surprising speed; it's kind of funny to repeatedly berserker-charge an alien soldier and punch him in the face, and funnier when it makes pretty short work of the guy.